Lost in Aggregation: On a Fundamental Expressivity Limit of Message-Passing Graph Neural Networks: Introduction

 The notion by which it is required to have (at least) one model that is correct on graphs of all sizes is called \emph{uniform}, and this is the notion of distinguishing-power and expressivity that we consider in this paper.
-There, the following are straghitforward: \begin{itemize} \item [1.]
-MP-GNNs with $m$ layers do not match the distinguishing-power of CR for graphs of diameter $>m$. \item [2.]
-A trivial sum-aggregation MP-GNN matches CR$^{(1)}$ for diameter-1 graphs. \item [3.]
-With no restriction on the aggregation function other than being computable and having a fixed output dimension, MP-GNNs with $m$ layers can match the distinguishing-power of CR for graphs of diameter $\leq m$ by having an aggregation that simply implements CR and encodes the state in one rational number.
-However, the use of such information for an MLP - in expressing a target function - is limited. \end{itemize} The above calls for a general characterization of practical aggregations, and for bounding\footnotemark[1] their distinguishing-power by a range narrower than [CR$^{(1)}$, CR].
+There, the following are straightforward: \begin{itemize} \item [1.]
+MP-GNNs do not subsume the distinguishing-power of CR, if only because the value assigned to a vertex by an MP-GNN with $m$ layers is not affected by nodes in distance $>m$. \item [2.]
+With an auxiliary-dimension initialized to '1', a trivial sum-aggregation MP-GNN subsumes CR$^{(1)}$, as the sum of that dimension amounts to the number of neighbors. \item [3.]
+With no restriction on the aggregation function other than being computable and having a fixed output dimension, MP-GNNs with $m$ layers subsume the distinguishing-power of CR$^{(m)}$ by having an aggregation that simply implements CR and encodes the state in one rational number.
+However, the use of such information for an MLP, in expressing a target function, is limited i.e. such aggregation is less relevant to practice. \end{itemize} The above calls for a general characterization of practical aggregations, and for bounding\footnotemark[1] their distinguishing-power by a range narrower than [CR$^{(1)}$, CR].

-Upper bounds that relate directly to function approximation are proved in several works: In terms of logic \cite{BarceloKM0RS20}; circuit complexity \cite{Grohe23}; or comparative between different MP-GNNs sub-classes \cite{rosenbluth2023some,grohe2024targeted}.
-In all these however, excluding to some extent \cite[Section 6]{rosenbluth2023some}, only specific aggregations are considered.
+Upper bounds that relate directly to function approximation are proved in several works: In terms of logic \citep{BarceloKM0RS20}; circuit complexity \citep{Grohe23}; or comparative between different MP-GNNs sub-classes \citep{rosenbluth2023some,grohe2024targeted}.
+In all these however, excluding to some extent \citep[Section 6]{rosenbluth2023some}, only specific aggregations are considered.

-In \cite{corso2020principal} an inexpressivity result for a general class of aggregations is given, however it is proved only for one message-pass iteration; it assumes that the feature-domain is the real numbers - not only finite precision; and it assumes that the aggregation function is continuous.
+In \citep{corso2020principal} an inexpressivity result for a general class of aggregations is given, however it is proved only for one message-pass iteration; it assumes that the feature-domain is the real numbers - not only finite precision; and it assumes that the aggregation function is continuous.
 The domain assumption is unnecessarily permissive - with respect to practice - as operations on infinite-precision real numbers are incomputable, and the assumption on the aggregation functions is unnecessarily restrictive as computable functions can be non-continuous.